GuyCarmy/eat2fitDesktop/README.md

 Course #20586 of the open university of Israel.

 Its a program for dietitions to manage the diets for their clients.
-The project is wrttien using xamarin, and using CosomosDB with MongoDB API.
+The project is wrttien using xamarin, and using MongoDB.
 The project is based on MVVM design pattern.
 The Models: Customer, Meal, Food. a meal holds a list of foods and time.